tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 Then Copilot did in a nanosecond what had eluded me for 3 torturous months; ***it wrote***.

-Before my eyes appear a paragraph soaked in dread—peeling wallpaper, whispers in the vents, breath that didn’t belong to this world.
+Before my eyes appeared, a paragraph soaked in dread—peeling wallpaper, whispers in the vents, breath that didn’t belong to this world.

 It was good.
 Maybe too good.